frolin/spree_navigator/README.md

 # Spree Navigator

 Customizable navigation menu for Spree.
 Sure you can overwrite the view file in your application to add your own menu items.
 But what fun would that be?

-Works well with multi-tenant sites or applications where overwriting the `views/spree/shared/_main_nav_bar.html.erb` file is not an option.
+Works well with [multi-tenant sites](https://github.com/groundctrl/shopping_mall) or applications where overwriting the `views/spree/shared/_main_nav_bar.html.erb` file is not an option.

-But... but... what happens when the menu isn't set?
-It defaults to `root_path` link with the translated `Home` text just like Spree does by default.
+But... but... what happens when no menu items are set?
+It will default to the translated `Home` text with the `root_path` link just like Spree does by default.

 > NOTE: Still under development.
 Not ready for production